jeremytammik/RevitLookup/Contributing.md

 - Lots of unrelated changes in one commit
 - Modifying files that are not directly related to the feature you implement

+## Rules

+- Follow the pattern of what you already see in the code
+- When adding new classes/methods/changing existing code: run the debugger and make sure everything works

+## Naming of features and functionality

+The naming should be descriptive and direct, giving a clear idea of the functionality and usefulness in the future

+## Prerequisites for Compiling RevitLookup

+- .Net 8 SDK or newer
+- Visual Studio 2022 / JetBrains Rider 2023.3 or newer

 ## Install addin from source

 - Clone this repository